-Radio Maps
+Radio Maps#

 A radio map describes a metric, such as path gain, received signal strength (RSS), or signal-to-interference-plus-noise ratio (SINR) for a specific transmitter at every point on a measurement surface.
 In other words, for a given transmitter, it associates every point on a measurement surface with the channel gain, RSS, or SINR, that a receiver equipped with a dual-polarized isotropic antenna would observe at this point.
 A radio map is not uniquely defined as it depends on the transmit array and antenna pattern, the transmitter orientation, as well as the transmit precoding vector.
 Moreover, a radio map is not continuous but discrete because the measurement surface is quantized into small planar bins.

-In Sionna, radio maps are generated using a radio map solver, which returns an instance of a specialized class derived from the abstract base class RadioMap
+In Sionna, radio maps are generated using a radio map solver, which returns an instance of a specialized class derived from the abstract base class RadioMap.
+The built-in radio map solver can compute a radio map for either of the following:

 A rectangular measurement plane grid, subdivided into equal-sized rectangular cells.
 In this case, an instance of

-is returned.A mesh, where each triangle of the mesh serves as a bin of the radio map.
+PlanarRadioMapis returned.A mesh, where each triangle of the mesh serves as a bin of the radio map.
 Here, an instance of

-is returned.
+MeshRadioMapis returned.

-A very useful feature is sample_positions()
+A very useful feature is sample_positions() which allows sampling

 of random positions within the scene that have sufficient path gain, RSS, or SINR from a specific transmitter.